zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/oda-lab/oda-labguide.md

 1. Now login into Visual Builder Cloud Service and create a new WebApp on a separate project.
 <br>![](./media/oda_channel_5.png)

-2. Select the app name at the root level and click on the code snippet, delete the content from the file and copy the code from the sample file [Index.html](../files/index.html)
+2. Select the app name at the root level and click on the code snippet, delete the content from the file and copy the code from the sample file [Index.html](../files/index.html).
+*Note: You must edit the file with a code editor of your choice and copy it’s content.*
 <br>![](./media/oda_channel_7.png)

-3. Fill the `URI` and `YOUR CHANNEL` variables with the information copied on step 4
+3. Fill the `URI` and `YOUR CHANNEL` variables with the information copied on step 5 from the previous exercise.
 <br>![](./media/oda_channel_8.png)

 4. Download the ODA Web SDK script files [script.zip](../files/scripts.zip) to your laptop.
 You can download the latest version of the SDK from [Oracle Digital Assistant (ODA) and Oracle Mobile Cloud (OMC) Downloads](https://www.oracle.com/downloads/cloud/amce-downloads.html).